 You are probably aware of that, but just in case you are not or someone in the Fediverse audience isn't:

-For #Prosody by @prosodyim there is a wonderful compromise between an open #Jabber server with #IBR (in-band registration) and one with only manual account creation: Invitations!
+For by @prosodyim there is a wonderful compromise between an open server with (in-band registration) and one with only manual account creation: Invitations!

 Everyone who already has an account can invite more people to the server, so that it can grow organically.